 3. Enjoy a Better Social Life

 People with hearing loss tend to take themselves out of social situations to avoid the embarrassment of missed conversations or misunderstood words.
-It also leads them to stay out of noisy restaurants and bars where their friends gather.
-Even if they don’t physically remove themselves, they have trouble being engaged with the conversations happening around them.
+It also leads them to stay out of noisy areas where their friends gather.
+Even if they don’t physically remove themselves, they have trouble engaging with the conversations happening around them.
 If you take steps to address your hearing loss, such as wearing a hearing aid, you will find yourself more willing to rejoin the activities that make you happy.

 4. Improve Your Family’s Lives